rebeccaherman1/MMM_Analysis/README.md

 # Accessing the Data
 All observations and model output can be found in the [data](/data) folder, sorted by variable.
 All variables are averaged seasonally over JAS and area-averaged over the Sahel or some other ocean basin.
 Observation files are titled "observations.mat" while simulation files end with "\_all.mat".
-Observations are categorized by source, while simulations are categorized by institution, model, and run.
+Observations are categorized by source, while simulations are categorized by institution, model, and run, and titled by the type of simulation (listed below).
 * historical experiments (radiative forcings)
     - h: CMIP5 historical "ALL"
     - a: CMIP5 historical Anthropogenic Aerosols "AA"
     - n: CMIP5 historical Natural Forcings "NAT"
     - g: CMIP5 historical Greenhouse Gases "GHG"
+    - cmip6_: same experiments, but in CMIP6.
-* v: CMIP6 "Vanilla" AMIP simulations (forced with SST and preindustrial radiative forcings)
+* amip-piF: CMIP6 "Vanilla" AMIP simulations (forced with SST and preindustrial radiative forcings)
-* r: AMIP+RAD (SST + ALL radiative forcings). "r" includes data from all files below if the runs start by 1901.
+* amip-hist: CMIP6 AMIP+RAD which begin by 1850 (SST + ALL radiative forcings).
-    - e, ERA: ERA20CM
-         - Currently, "e" uses 1901-2003, while "ERA" has the entire length of the time series and an additional variable T keeping track of that.
-    - a6: CMIP6 AMIP
-        - The files called 1901 include fewer simulations than those labelled 1950, reflecting the start times of those simulations.
-    - p: NOAA PSL-FACTS
-    - amip: CMIP5 AMIP (from 1950)

 Below are the scripts used to generate these data files.